-- Pupil involvement in WAM Assemblies and SEAL Assemblies developed to promote self esteem and a sense of pride in celebrating personal achievements.
+- Pupil involvement in WAM Assemblies and SCARF assemblies, developed to promote self-esteem and a sense of pride in celebrating personal achievements.

 - Extensive use of rewards systems and rewards days including star of the week, achiever of the week, 100% attendance and PCA Way achiever of the week.

-- Opportunities to be involved in the buddying system, peer reviews and pathways programme.
+- Opportunities to be involved in the buddying system, PALS, peer reviews and pathways programme.

 - A fully equipped dance and drama room.

-- Access to fully equipped specialised teaching areas: Computing Room, Design Technology Room, Art Room.
+- Access to fully-equipped specialised teaching areas: Design Technology Room, Art Rooms, Science Lab.

 - Extensive and consistent use of visual support both in and out of class to support understanding and facilitate access to the school environment and learning.